 - Quid Pro Quo – Similar to baiting, Quid Pro Quo involves a hacker requesting critical information, such as login credentials in exchange of a service.

 - Pretexting – Pretexting involves the attacker assuming a fake identity to gain your trust posing as a co-worker, following which they trick you into giving access to sensitive company information.

-- Dumpster Diving – It involves collection of information through old hard drives, flash drives or DVDs that were not disposed in a safe manner.
+- Dumpster Diving – It involves the collection of information through old hard drives, flash drives or DVDs that were not disposed of in a safe manner.

 How to stay safe

 In order to stay safe, you need to be very cautious to what and whom you trust.
 Some of these advice may come in handy:

 - If you receive an unexpected email or text message asking for any personal information, it is most probably a scam.
 Do not give into the urgency that the message may convey and take some time to judge the situation.

 - Know that legitimate organizations, like banks, never call to ask for such details.
 Always verify if the sender’s email address is flagged by Google as unsafe.